 More Breakfast Muffin Recipes:Print

-Loaded with bacon, spinach and cheese, these savoury breakfast muffins are a healthy handheld breakfast to help get you out the door on busy mornings.
+Loaded with bacon, spinach and cheese, these savory breakfast muffins are a healthy handheld breakfast to help get you out the door on busy mornings.

 - Prep Time: 10 minutes